Resterland/resterland/README.md

 # resterland

-Requires the bootstrap_package extension from Benjamin Kott and tweaks it to the needs of ResterlandWebatelier.
+This extension just extends the `bootstrap package`from Benjamin Kott with some additional configuration.